Biden makes a big gamble on infrastructure spending — and higher taxes on the wealthy to pay for it

 The legislative push also comes on the heels of a $1.9 trillion coronavirus relief package that Biden signed into law earlier this month.
 The rescue plan — which provides money for vaccines and $1,400 stimulus payments to many Americans — remains popular among a majority of Americans, according to polling.
 But it could complicate Biden’s appeal to the American people to support another high-dollar package in such short order — especially one that costs even more, will require tax hikes to pay for it and will promise results that are less immediate.

-If successful, Biden’s package would market the largest spending bill in sheer dollars in the nation’s history.
+If successful, Biden’s package would mark the largest spending bill in sheer dollars in the nation’s history.
 But as a percentage of gross domestic product on a yearly basis, the overall 10-year package is actually much smaller than other major economic packages, including the most recent stimulus package, according to Richard Kogan, a senior fellow at the Center on Budget and Policy Priorities.

 Biden allies and advisers argue that the infrastructure proposal represents the policies and promises that the president campaigned on and that it will prove popular with the public, if not necessarily Republican lawmakers on Capitol Hill.
-They say the lessons they learned from the coronavirus relief package — as well as former president Barack Obama’s mixed success in selling his 2009 stimulus bill — is that the real risk is not being sufficiently ambitious.
+They say the lessons they learned from the coronavirus relief package — as well as President Barack Obama’s mixed success in selling his 2009 stimulus bill — is that the real risk is not being sufficiently ambitious.

 But they are also prepared for a more complicated legislative process than they faced with the relief bill, with more negotiation and attempted compromise with their Republican counterparts.

-Note: Correction: An earlier version of this story misstated when the Biden administration wants Congress to make progress on the legislation.
-It is before Memorial Day, not Labor Day.